jh-isw/basyx-rust-sdk/README.md

 aascheck --mode AAS <INPUT>
 ```

+Information:
+The original JSON schema uses regex, that contain unicode surrogates.
+The schema that is used for `aascheck` has all unicode surrogate-containing regex removed.

 ## Funding Acknowledgment

 Eclipse BaSyx was started in 2017 for the implementation of the results